Best Upland Bird Hunting States

 Take a closer look at Minnesota:

-Idaho: Best State for Birds with a View
+Idaho: Best State for Birds With a View

 With diverse habitats, picturesque landscapes, and bird species, Idaho is a gem of the Pacific Northwest.

 When most people think about Idaho, chukar is the first thing that comes to mind, and for good reason.
 The quintessential chukar destination is Hells Canyon, which is the deepest gorge in North America.
 Scouting is essential to being successful in the steep and deep terrain.
 A mile in chukar country is very different from a mile in the pheasant field, and you can burn out boot leather quickly.
-There’s also no need to worry about getting away from people, as public land is abundant. onX Offroad Product Marketer Custis C. and his two dogs, Grits and Oski, are no strangers to Idaho’s game birds.
+There’s also no need to worry about getting away from people, as public land is abundant. onX Product Marketer Custis C. and his two dogs, Grits and Oski, are no strangers to Idaho’s game birds.

 “Idaho is a land of opportunity for upland bird hunters,” he says.
 “Whether you like punishing yourself climbing up the hills in search of huns and chukar, hunting brushy drainages for California quail, walking across native grassland for some sharptail, or going for pheasants in irrigation ditches, there’s something for you.
 The variety of species you can chase there all across the state is incredible and the expanse of public land makes hunting pressure low.”